Albly/UnsupSeg/README.md

 ```
 # How to reproduce results?
 1. Implement pre requirements: setup environment, prepare the data, organise folder structure
-2. Open Report.ipynb
+2. Open `Report.ipynb`
-3. First of all - to be ensure that data loaders are working and read the dataset in appropriate format (the result of cell execution should be the same)
+3. First of all - to be sure that data loaders are working and read the dataset in appropriate format (the result of cell execution should be the same)
-4. The second find "Test on single audio" and try it.
-You will obtain results.
+4. The second find `Test on single audio` in [`Report.ipynb`](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb) and try running the code under it and obtain results
-5. The third find "Main for training and testing".
-Run it.
+5. The third find `Main for training and testing` in [`Report.ipynb`](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb)  and run the corresponding cells.
 Don't forget to edit config.yaml to set up hyperparameters and to set the mode (train/test).
 For the train ckpt: - relative path to the model.
 For the test ckpt: null.
 Also, choose the dataset folder (data) from the datasets you have and correct paths to them.
-6. Obtain the training/testing prsedure.
+6. Obtain the training/testing procedure.
-7. To obtain examples of data from the core of the network you can find "Plot example of data: spectral reprezentation, score and boundaries"
+7. To obtain examples of data from the core of the network you can use the code under `Plot example of data: spectral reprezentation, score and boundaries` in [`Report.ipynb`](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb)
-8. To implement outliers detecting based on duration threshold, run cells "Outliers detecting (by phoneme duration)"
+8. To implement outliers detecting based on duration threshold, run cells under `Outliers detecting (by phoneme duration)` in [`Report.ipynb`](https://github.com/Albly/UnsupSeg/blob/master/Report.ipynb)